 The 2022 work involved recording (photographing, notation, and detailed mapping with sub-meter GPS) the drivelines and other nearby features, and attempting to recover organic material (animal bone, wood, seeds, etc.) underneath the stones that could be used for radiocarbon dating when the drive systems were built.
 The 2022 crew limited excavation to two small (50x50cm) test pits at one of the driveline sites near Tukuto Lake, which were backfilled after completion.
 Crewmembers carefully lifted rocks along the driveline to locate materials suitable for dating and replaced all stones in their original positions (no larger stone features were disassembled).
 The 2022 crew successfully mapped three sites consisting of lines of cairns, hunting blinds, cache pits, and stone tool making debris near Tukuto Lake.
 The archaeological team limited artifact collection to only organic materials recovered beneath the rocks and materials recovered from the subsurface tests; all materials are now housed at the University of Alaska Museum of the North.
-Results from 2022 will determine the need for additional archaeological fieldwork at Tukuto Lake in the future, but additional visits are likely to map additional driveline sites beyond what could be reached in 2022.
+While Keeney plans to continue mapping similar drivelines in the NPRA in 2023, additional visits to Tukuto Lake are unlikely in the near future.